4ndr0666/cheater/git.md

-Of course.
-It's a smart practice to consolidate personal notes into a well-structured, universal guide.
-I have integrated the professional contribution workflow we discussed into your existing cheat sheet.

-I've taken the liberty of restructuring it into logical sections (Daily Workflow, Contribution Cycle, History Rewriting, etc.), adding context and warnings to dangerous commands, and ensuring the formatting is clean and consistent.

-Here is your new, enhanced `git.md`.

----

 # Advanced Git & GitHub Cheat Sheet

 A personal collection of commands and workflows for maintaining a pristine and efficient Git history.